ying-y/module11-searching/README.md

     """Returns whether all of the elements in the list are larger than the given minimum value."""

-    all_large = True  # every numer we've looked at is large for element in a_list:
+    all_large = True  # every number we've looked at is large for element in a_list:
        if not (element > minimum):  # written as counter-example, equivalent to `element <= minimum` all_large = False  # counterexample found!
 Statement no-longer true